allsou/allaum_stonks/readme.md

 # Context

-I have a list of previous analyzed brazilian stocks and reets to buy, but I want to buy it only when it's falling (not stonks).
+I have a list of previous analyzed brazilian stocks(ações) and reits(FIIs) to buy, but I want to buy it only when it's falling (not stonks).

 In my strategy it will increase my possibility to obtain gains, as long it was analyzed by professional research (stonks).